The Critical Role of a Clinical Facilitator in Community Support Services

 Facilitator’s Own Learning and Professional Development

-Facilitators also learn from every encounter with their team members, continuously improving their own skills and understanding.
+Facilitators learn from every encounter with their team members, continuously improving their own skills and understanding.
 This reciprocal learning process strengthens the team's collective knowledge and ensures that the facilitator remains adaptable and responsive to evolving industry standards and challenges.
-In addition , attending workshops, seminars, and formal training are some of the ways facilitators continually learn.
+Attending workshops, seminars, and formal training are among the ways facilitators continually expand their expertise.

 The Impact of a Clinical Facilitator